Applying to MSCI

 You may upload your Research Plan, Curriculum Vitae, and Career Statement in the application section labeled Statement of Purpose.

-8. Letter stating confirmation of tuition payment throughout matriculation from the responsible person or department on official letterhead.
+8. Letter stating confirmation of tuition payment throughout matriculation, and if applicable, support for part-time attendance, from the responsible person or department on official letterhead.

 9. Undergraduate and medical school transcripts.
 Official transcripts must come directly from the issuing institution, not the candidate.

 Candidates submitting official transcripts from international institutions should refer to the University Registrar’s guidelines.
 International students with questions about the prior degree verification process may contact Ashley Heaton, Assistant University Registrar, at email@example.com.